 Now, I'm not trying to denigrate stevia.
 However, I have done a little research looking into whether stevia is really a safe alternative to sugar.
 Here is what I have found:

 Animal testing in the 1980's linked stevia with problems with fertility, reproductive growth, and genetic mutations.
 Stevia could only be sold as a dietary supplement due to the safety concerns.
 However, in 2008, Truvia and a few other manufacturers, using a highly purified extract of stevia called Rebaudioside A (aka Rebina or Rep A), petitioned the FDA to rate Rep A as "generally regarded as safe" (GRAS).
-The FDA accepted Rep A as GRAS but not whole leaf or crude stevia extracts
+The FDA accepted Rep A as GRAS but not whole leaf or crude stevia extracts.

 Here is what the FDA says about stevia:

 "FDA has not permitted the use of whole-leaf Stevia or crude Stevia extracts because these substances have not been approved for use as a food additive.
 FDA does not consider their use in food to be GRAS in light of reports in the literature that raise concerns about the use of these substances.
 Among these concerns are control of blood sugar and effects on the reproductive, cardiovascular, and renal systems.
-Food additives and GRAS affirmation petition or pre-petition submissions for the use of such substances that FDA has received in the past have not contained the data and information necessary to establish the safe use of these substances as ingredients in food."
+Food additives and GRAS affirmation petition or pre-petition submissions for the use of such substances that FDA has received in the past have not contained the data and information necessary to establish the safe use of these substances as ingredients in food."Even though the FDA approved Rep A as a GRAS ingredient, there are some people/organizations who are concerned at that the FDA did not require as strict of testing for Rep A as they usually do for other ingredients.

 To be honest, "generally regarded as safe" doesn't generate confidence in a substance.
 Even then, how do we know if a product is using Rep A and not the pure or crude extract?
 I just checked all my containers of Truvia, THM Sweet Blend, and THM Pure Stevia Extract.
 None of them said what form of stevia they used.